Equiangular lines via matrix projection: Concluding remarks

-In particular if $k$ is fixed, then this would give a bound of $O(\sqrt{n})$, matching the natural barrier discussed in the previous paragraph and giving evidence to suggest that such a bound could be correct for bounded degree graphs.
+\item As mentioned in \Cref{rem_direct_lambda}, it would be interesting to see if some of the results in this paper can be reinterpreted in terms of the Lasserre hierarchy, in order to verify a conjecture of de Laat, Keizer, and Machado \cite{LKM22}.

+\item From the point of view of applications, one of the most important questions regarding complex equiangular is Zauner's conjecture, i.e.\ that there exist $r^2$ equiangular lines (a SIC) in $\C^r$ for all $r$.
+An interesting consequence of \Cref{thm_bound1_c} is that if one constructs $r^2$ equiangular lines in $\C^{(1-o(1))(r+1)^{3/2}}$ with $\alpha = 1/\sqrt{r+1}$, then one immediately obtains a SIC in $\C^r$, thereby providing a potential alternative approach to proving Zauner's conjecture.

+\item We note that the construction of $r^2 - r + 1$ equiangular lines in $\C^r$ due to Godsil and Roy \cite{GR09} is \emph{flat}, i.e.\ the coordinates of the unit vectors which span the lines all have the same magnitude.
+They also showed that their construction is best possible, i.e.\ there are at most $r^2 - r + 1$ flat equiangular lines in $\C^r$.
+It would, therefore, be interesting to see if our methods can be used to obtain an exact version of \Cref{cor_godsil_roy} for flat equiangular lines.

-\item Another natural question is whether the graph-based methods used in \Cref{degree_bounds} for real case can be extended to complex equiangular lines.
-We remark that starting with the Gram matrix $M$ of a spherical $S^1(\alpha)$-code in $\C^r$, one may use \eqref{gram_adjacency} to define a matrix $A$ which is like a complex generalization of an adjacency matrix, and moreover that the methods of \Cref{degree_bounds} can be generalized to give an upper bound on $\max_{i \in [n]}{\text{Re}\left(e_i^{\intercal} A {\one}\right)}$, a quantity analogous to the maximum degree.
-However, one would also need an appropriate generalization of the Alon-Boppana type argument which is applicable to $A$, or at least to its real part $\text{Re}(A)$ (which corresponds to a weighted graph).
+\item Another natural question is whether the graph-based methods used in the real case can be extended to complex equiangular lines.
+We remark that starting with the Gram matrix $M$ of a spherical $S^1(\alpha)$-code $\Ce$ in $\C^r$, one may use \eqref{eq_gram_adjacency} to define a matrix $A$ which is like a complex generalization of an adjacency matrix, and moreover that our approach can be generalized to give an upper bound on $\max_{v \in \Ce}{\text{Re}\left(e_v^{\intercal} A {\one}\right)}$, a quantity analogous to the maximum degree.
+However, we do not know of an appropriate Alon--Boppana-type theorem in this setting.

-Since we have a way of generalizing the maximum degree bound to complex equiangular lines, it would be interesting to determine if the results of Jiang, Tidor, Yao, Zhang, and Zhao \cite{JTYZZ22} can be extended in order to exactly determine $N^{\C}_{\alpha}(r)$ when $r$ is large relative to $1/\alpha$.
-We note that this would require complex versions of the bound on the multiplicity of the second largest eigenvalue, as well as a complex version of the Perron-Frobenius theorem.
+\item Since we have a way of generalizing the maximum degree bound to complex equiangular lines, it would be interesting to determine if the results of Jiang, Tidor, Yao, Zhang, and Zhao \cite{JTYZZ21} can be extended in order to exactly determine $N^{\C}_{\alpha}(r)$ when $r$ is large relative to $1/\alpha$.
+We note that this may require complex versions of the bound on the multiplicity of the second largest eigenvalue, as well as a complex version of the Perron--Frobenius theorem.

-\item We observe that the projection methods used in this paper can applied to other matrices associated to a graph, such as the unweighted Laplacian, in order to obtain new spectral inequalities.
-Indeed, one only needs a positive semidefinite matrix and any matrix can be made as such by adding a sufficient multiple of the identity.
+\item We observe that the projection method used in this paper can be applied to other matrices associated with a graph, such as the unweighted Laplacian, in order to obtain new spectral inequalities.
+Indeed, the method applies for any positive semidefinite matrix and any matrix can be made as such by adding a sufficient multiple of the identity.